10 Things to Know Before You Get an MRI

 6) Do they have appointments in the evenings or on weekends?

-Check with the MRI scheduling staff of the imaging center if you need a special appointment time; not all will be able to accomodate your request.
+Check with the MRI scheduling staff of the imaging center if you need a special appointment time; not all will be able to accommodate your request.

 7) Is the equipment well-maintained and certified by an overseeing board?